brihernandez/MouseFlight/README.md

 Sometimes you might want to manually control the pitch or roll for a maneuver, so a couple keyboard overrides exist.

-- W/S: pitch up/down
+- W/S: Pitch up/down
-- A/D: roll left/right
+- A/D: Roll left/right
+- C: Enable free look

 # Usage
 The core of this project is the `MouseFlightController` component and the `MouseFlightRig` prefab.